fincom/Shopify-CSV-Fashioner/public/README.md

 * Neck Cord

+## Getting Started

+Clone this repository, then open the directory with a command prompt and run `vagrant up`.

 ## Setting Up a New Collection

-To get started, open `main.php` and set the following values:
+To begin setting up a new collection, open `main.php` in an editor and set the following values:

 1. `$new_products` in an array of new collections you want to add.
 2. `$new_product_colors` is an array for each type of image variant you want for the product (e.g. black or white dog tags).